drewrwilson/drewrwilson.github.io/_posts/projects/2015-04-11-pizza-box-laptop-stand.md

 ---

-I spend a good amount of time on my computer, so I made this cardboard laptop stand to raise a computer's screen to a more ergonomic position.
-This cardboard stand raises your laptop screen for a more ergonomic position, making it more comfortable to use.
+I spend a good amount of time on my computer, so I made this cardboard laptop stand to raise a computer's screen to a more ergonomic position, making it more comfortable to use.
 Made by laser cutting recycled materials--a pizza box.

 If you would like one, I have [a listing on etsy](https://www.etsy.com/listing/202511348/laptop-stand-made-from-a-pizza-box).